 Converts gathere lists to numpy arrays and creates BaseMesh instance.

-This classmethod is the entry point for reading OBJ files.
+Entry point for reading OBJ files.

 The name of the file to read.